vishnusureshperumbavoor/CGPA_calculator/readme.md

 # CGPA Calculator Application using Streamlit

 ## Introduction
-This this a CGPA calculator created by a student from computer department of Government Polytechnic College Perumbavoor <br>
+This this a CGPA calculator created by a student from computer department of Government Polytechnic College Perumbavoor
-This application can be used to calculate the CGPA and SGPA of the computer department (Revision 2021 & 2015) of the college <br>

 ## Website